EvaMuc/byoc/session_II/README.md

 After you finished working and you think you are good to go, no matter if you changed 1 or 100 lines of code, run:

-    git add SomeFileNameYouChanged`
+    git add SomeFileNameYouChanged

-on the modified files.
+on the modified file(s).
+This can be a list of filenames!

 #### Step 6:

-run `git commit` and enter a short message on what you updated. 'git' may ask you to identify yourself now.
-Simply copy-paste what is suggested there and fill in you email and name.
+run `git commit` and enter a short message on what you updated. `git` may ask you to identify yourself now.
+Simply copy-paste what is suggested there and fill in your email and name.

 #### Step 7:

-Push your changes to your github repository:
+Push your changes to __your__ github repository:

     git push mygithub master